 - swelling of face

-4. Kidney failure.
+Kidney failure.
 Kidney failure may happen with JEVTANA, because of severe infection, loss of too much body fluid (dehydration), and other reasons, which may lead to death.
-Your doctor will check you for this problem and treat you if needed.
-Tell your doctor if you develop:
+Your healthcare provider will check you for this problem and treat you if needed.

 - swelling of your face or body